-3 secrets to keep your customers and turn them into lifelong advocates
+3 secrets to turn your customers into lifelong advocates

 When you plant a rose seed, you put it in the earth.
 Then you water it, again and again.
 When the time comes, the plant rises slowly above the earth.
 You still water it.
 Later, it blossoms into a beautiful rose.
 You still water it.
 Then, more rosebuds appear from the same plant.
 You still water it.